Garlic shrimp with lemon and butter is such an easy recipe to make and it’s so very flavorful. Ready fast, it’s the

 How to make garlic shrimp

 Scroll down to the recipe card for the detailed instructions.
 The idea is very simple.
-Here are the basic steps:
+Here are the basic steps – there are just two of them:

 How to choose sustainable shrimp

 How to serve garlic shrimp

 If you don’t mind carbs/gluten, the obvious choice is to serve them over rice or pasta, or with thick slices of crusty bread to soak up the buttery sauce.

 What shrimp to use in this recipe?